Opinion: Football is a populist pandemic punching bag | DW | 02.12.2021

 And football fans themselves have been portrayed as irresponsible for not wearing masks.
 These are the same football fans who were the first to call for the Bundesliga to be put on hold in 2020, who were the first to provide assistance to vulnerable groups, who are the most vocal and most consistent critics of football's greed and commercialism.

-There are all sorts of things to blame for Germany's current pandemic mess: a slow vaccine rollout, an obsession with homeopathy, far-right conspiracy theorists and Querdenker, and politicians who have failed to get a grip on a minority of extremists holding the rest of the country hostage.
+There are all sorts of things to blame for Germany's current pandemic mess: a slow vaccine rollout, the popularity of homeopathy and alternative medicine, far-right conspiracy theorists and Querdenker (a term originally used for people thinking outside the box, but now denoting mainly coronavirus deniers), and politicians who have failed to get a grip on a minority of extremists holding the rest of the country hostage.

 But not football.
 And certainly not football fans.